Labor Elektrische Antriebe und Leistungselektronik

 Profile and objectives

-In the Laboratory for Electric Drives and Power Electronics, students of electrical engineering and mechatronics of the 6th and 7th semesters are given practical insights into the operating behavior of electric machines and power converters in laboratory exercises.
+In the Laboratory for Electric Drives and Power Electronics, students of electrical engineering and mechatronics of the 6th semester are given practical insights into the operating behavior of electric machines and power converters in laboratory exercises.
 The students gain their first experience with DC, asynchronous and synchronous machines as well as with power electronic circuits in group work.
-However, tests for field-oriented control of three-phase AC drives, such as those used in traction, elevator, conveyor, machine tool and test bench applications, are also available.
-In addition, the interaction of the individual drive components with each other and with higher-level control and regulating devices is investigated.
+The interaction of the individual drive components with each other and with higher-level feed-forward and feed-back control systems is also being investigated.
+Students on the Bachelor's degree course "Sustainable Energy Systems" gain their first experience of power electronic actuators in the laboratory in the 4th semester.
+For students of the Master's degree program "Electrical Engineering and Information Technology" the "Control of Electric Drives" laboratory will take place from the winter semester 2024/25 in which participants will gain practical experience with highly dynamic, field-oriented operated three-phase drives, such as those used in traction, elevator, conveyor and machine tool drives as well as in test bench applications.

 In addition, research-related projects are constantly being conducted in a way that students can participate within the framework of Bachelor's and Master's theses.
 The projects often deal with current challenges from industry.
-The focus here is on the development and further development of control algorithms for three-phase drives and for inverters for feeding into and regenerating the grid.
+The focus here is on the development and further development of control algorithms for three-phase drives and for inverters for regenerative power ability.
 Solutions are also being sought for fundamental scientific questions in drive technology, especially in the field of drive control.

-Through participation in the laboratory exercises and dealing with specific project tasks in the field of electrical drive technology, the students of the study courses EI, EI-3nat, EP and MK and their variants EI-plus, EP-plus and MK-plus are to be enabled to consolidate and expand their basic knowledge acquired in various lectures on this topic.
-The aim is to put them in a position to work in the field of electrical drive technology after completing their bachelor's degree or, if they take up a master's degree, to delve further into the subject of drives.
+Through participation in the laboratory exercises and dealing with specific project tasks in the field of electrical drive technology, the students of the bachelor´s study courses EI, MKA and NES and their variants EI-plus and MK-plus as well as the students of the master´s study course EIM are to be enabled to consolidate and expand their basic knowledge acquired in various lectures on this topic.
+The aim is to put them in a position to work in the field of electrical drive technology after graduating.

 The laboratory's success story

-The efforts to set an active course in this field of research began in 2005 with the development of a laboratory's own controller board, which provided a platform for developing and testing proprietary control algorithms for electrical drives within the framework of student research projects and final theses.
-The third generation of this controller board is now available.
+The efforts to set an active course in this field of research began in 2005 with the development of a laboratory's own controller board, which provided a platform for developing and testing proprietary control algorithms for electrical drives within the framework of student research projects and diploma theses.
+The forth generation of this controller board is now available.
 With the very powerful digital signal processor used there, complex current, speed, position and position difference control algorithms as well as control tasks can be processed in a very short time and synchronously with the pulse width modulation used.
-The further development of this controller board for an industrial partner with the goal of even shorter reaction times is currently in the design phase.

 Power units which are required to convert the manipulated variables calculated on the controller board into voltages and which provide sufficiently large currents are usually purchased and adapted to the laboratory's own controller hardware by means of so-called interface boards.
 In addition to level adjustments, hardware-based current and voltage monitoring and elementary fault management take place on the interface board.
 The laboratory has also developed its own inverters with maximum output currents of 250 A, which are used, for example, in special municipal vehicles with hybrid drives and feed the electric motor there.